 I noticed that every time I get sad, I just mope around.
 I’ll either sleep, stare into space, waste my time on Facebook, YouTube, or Netflix, and I’ll feel so much worse.
 When I encountered the cheer up list, I realized that I can use this to remind myself of what I can do during those shitty moments.
 Instead of doing things that will make me even more miserable, I can write, exercise, make crafts, clean my room, get out of the house, eat at a restaurant, or get a massage.

-To make this reminder more effective, I copied this list to one of the first pages of my planner so that every time I open it, I’ll see the list.
+To make this reminder more effective, I copied this list my planner so that every time I open it, I’ll see the list.
 So next time I feel bad, the list can come to my rescue.